parischap/effect-libs/packages/pretty-print/README.md

 ### 4) Changing the default line separator of the asString function

-In fact, the asString function does exactly what we saw in the previous example: it calls the asLines function and joins the result with a FormattedString representing a new line.
+In fact, the [Stringify.asString](https://parischap.github.io/effect-libs/pretty-print/stringify.ts.html#asString) function does exactly what we saw in the previous example: it calls the [Stringify.asLines](https://parischap.github.io/effect-libs/pretty-print/stringify.ts.html#aslines) function and joins the result with a FormattedString representing a new line by adding it to the `Options` instance.
 But you can change the default string used to represent a new line:

 ```ts
 import { FormattedString, Options, Stringify } from "@parischap/pretty-print";